Tips if it's hard to chew or swallow

-If it's happened a few times don't ignore it but go and see your GP.
-They'll examine and assess you and may refer you to a specialist.
-Depending on what your GP thinks is the issue it may be referral to a neurologist, a speech and language therapist, a gastroenterologist or an ear, nose and throat (ENT) expert.
+If it's happened a few times don't ignore, seek medical advice.
+The doctor will examine and assess you and may refer you to a specialist.
+Depending on what your GP thinks is the issue the referral may be to a neurologist, a speech and language therapist, a gastroenterologist or an ear, nose and throat (ENT) expert.

 A specialist speech therapist who deals with swallowing problems may assess you and teach you strategies to help.

 They can help people to swallow again through modified head moves, positioning and individual exercises.
 They may recommend changes to the consistency of food, fluids and medication to reduce the risks of choking or malnutrition.

 Dr Liz Boaden, a speech and language therapist says: "Therapeutic positioning, modified head postures and compensatory swallow strategies affect the way the food, fluid or medication moves from the spoon to the mouth, through the throat and oesophagus (food pipe) into the stomach.
 Direct long term rehabilitation exercises aim to directly improve the specific muscle function necessary for a safe swallow."

 Swallowing problems can have a negative effect on how people live their lives especially as eating and drinking play a big part in many social occasions.